 the tide.
 For the

-smaller breakwaters either side seems to usually work OK.
+smaller breakwaters inside the bays, either side seems to usually work OK.

 Here bait can be many different things.
 Sand shrimp, sand or piling worms, chunks of herring or squid, anything that will stay on the hook for a while will work.
 Others may use 2" to 4" plastic tailed curly tails either with shrimp bait on a hook or attached to a lead-head jig from 3/8 to 4oz.
 Others may try casting metal spoons, but the snaggy rocks many times get hungry.

 Late summer and early fall if Coho salmon are in, this works great as they take bait near the surface.
 When these fish are a possible target, some fisherpersons use a large bobber or a rubber balloon, but above a whole herring.
 Again they use a small enough sinker to cast out but not heavy enough to sink the bobber.
 Remember 1/4 to 1/2 oz less weight than the bobber's buoyancy.
 In use you want to cast upstream of the current, allowing the float to carry the lure down toward you.
 Reel in the slack line is when a fish strikes the bait, you need in contact, not a lot of slack line where you would most likely miss the hookset.
 As the float passes you, then it usually gets pulled in closer to the jetty, reel in and start over with another cast.

 Probably here where you need a strong floating line, there is the place for a heavy (65#) braided line will work best, but you will probably need to coat it with Muscilin line coating paste used by fly fishermen.